Chigoma333/CogniVox-Companion/README.md

 # Warning: Resource Usage

 CogniVox-Companion runs entirely locally on your server to ensure data privacy.
 However, please be aware that the bot may consume significant resources.
-On average, it uses up to 10GB of RAM and 4GB of VRAM, especially during memory-intensive tasks such as text generation.
+On average, it uses up to 10GB of VRAM, especially during memory-intensive tasks such as text generation.
 Make sure your server can handle these resource requirements to avoid performance issues.

 ## Feedback and Support